 With 10 focused forensic psychology specializations such as Family Violence, Sex Offender Behavior, Cybercrimes, Terrorism, and Police Psychology, you can gain the expertise you need to drive positive change within the legal system.

-Walden’s online MS in Forensic Psychology program prepares you to apply strong new insights, skills, and perspectives to a variety of nonclinical roles in areas like cybercrimes, criminal investigative analysis and profiling, terrorism, and victim advocacy.
+Walden’s online Master of Science (MS) in Forensic Psychology degree can prepare you to apply new insights, skills, and perspectives to a variety of nonclinical roles in areas like cybercrimes, criminal investigative analysis and profiling, terrorism, and victim advocacy.
 Explore the biological, psychological, and social factors impacting criminal behavior.
 Evaluate psychological approaches and their effectiveness in dealing with offenders.
 Examine research methods used in forensic assessments, and learn to evaluate and enhance systems and programs aimed at forensic populations.

 Enjoy engaging coursework.
 Multimedia elements bring course content to life and allow you to understand criminal behavior on a deeper level.
 These include interactive case studies, podcasts, expert interviews, and our unique interactive learning community.